Selective continuous-variable quantum process tomography: IV. Discussion

 \section{IV.
 Discussion}

 In this paper we proposed a protocol that allows one to directly estimate from measurements any continuous-variable process element in the position representation.
-This algorithm is selective and works without requiring the complete reconstruction of the process or of its isomorphic state, and without relying on inverse linear transform techniques or statistical inference techniques.
-In addition it does not make use of a set of probing states as is commonly employed in the most conventional QPT with coherent states schemes.
-The algorithm works with a range of initial states that can be at present implemented.
+This algorithm is selective and works without requiring the complete reconstruction of the process or of its isomorphic state, nor does it rely on inverse linear transform techniques or statistical inference methods, which are frequently used in QPT and can be computationally expensive.
+Additionally, it does not make use of a set of probing states, as is commonly employed in the most conventional QPT schemes in infinite dimensions, where quantum state tomography is used in order to reconstruct the output states after the action of the unknown process on a set of coherent states \cite{lobino2008complete,rahimi2011quantum,anis2012maximum,kumar2013experimental,lobino2009memory}.
+The proposed algorithm works with a single input state, which can be selected from a range of possible states that are currently implementable.

-For this protocol to be implemented we require an efficient implementation of the controlled squeezing and translation gates.
-This implementation is of utmost importance for the development of quantum computation with continuous variable \cite{braunstein2005quantum,lloyd1999quantum,menicucci2014fault,gu2009quantum} and there had been advances towards this end in recent years, for instance \cite{drechsler2020state}, proposes the implementation of a controlled squeezing gate for the squeezing of trapped ions.
-It is also worth highlighting that displacement and squeezing gates, along with other operations, can form a universal gate set for continuous-variable quantum computation \cite{lloyd1999quantum,hillmann2020universal}.
+For this protocol to be carried out, an efficient implementation of the controlled squeezing and translation gates is necessary.
+Such an implementation is of the utmost importance for the development of quantum computation with continuous variables \cite{braunstein2005quantum,lloyd1999quantum,menicucci2014fault,gu2009quantum}.
+Significant progress towards this end has been made in recent years.
+For instance, Ref. \cite{drechsler2020state} proposes the implementation of a controlled squeezing gate for the squeezing of trapped ions.
+It is also noteworthy that displacement and squeezing gates, along with other operations, can form a universal gate set for continuous-variable quantum computation \cite{lloyd1999quantum,hillmann2020universal}.

-We showed how this protocol can be used to reconstruct with high fidelity a continuous-variable quantum process on a region, although the cases in which the process elements fluctuate significantly in small regions remain a limitation found as well in other QPT protocols, that inevitably arises when working with continuous variables.
+We showed how this protocol can be used to reconstruct a continuous-variable quantum process on a region with high fidelity.
+However, cases in which the process elements fluctuate significantly over small regions remain a limitation found as well in other QPT protocols, which inevitably arises when working with continuous variables.